 Following is a summary of current science news briefs.

-The following is a brief roundup of some of the latest scientific studies on the novel coronavirus and efforts to find treatments and vaccines for COVID-19, the illness caused by the virus.
-Coronavirus tricks the body into attacking the brain
+The following is a roundup of some of the latest scientific studies on the novel coronavirus and efforts to find treatments and vaccines for COVID-19, the illness caused by the virus.
+Flu may be linked with coronavirus spread